swatidantu/robocomp-blog-web/gsoc/2018/jose_alberto_andujar/post4.md

 ### index.html

-Index.html contains five buttons, which make calls to functions defined in our app.js. file.
+Index.html contains five buttons that calls to our app.js file.
 These functions will be used to call the methods defined on the interface.
-The future target of the first four buttons is to move the robot, in the typically four directions of the 2D spaces, left, right, up and down, and, the last one is set the speed.
+The first four buttons are going to move the robot in the four directions left, right, up and down.
+The last button is there to set the speed.

 ```
 <button type="button" onclick="moveUp();" class="btn btn-primary arrow">Move Up</button>